The Great 78 Project: Collections

 In addition, the project has received 78s donated to the ARChive of Contemporary Music, which however focuses on more recent music.
 The ARChive contains over 5 million items, but only a small fraction of these are 78 rpms.

+Legal issues and outage

+In August 2023, the Internet Archive was sued by major music labels, including Universal Music Group and Sony Music Entertainment, for illegally hosting 2,749 recordings as part of The Great 78 Project, including those belonging to Bing Crosby, Chuck Berry, and Duke Ellington.
+A settlement for the lawsuit was reached in September 2025.

+On the week of October 20, 2024, the Archive suffered a massive outage (possibly because of a DDoS attack), in which most media was taken down from the servers.